palmamango/TechProject/index.md

 ## Methodology

-Explore the detailed steps we took, from querying the ArCo Knowledge Graph to enriching it using advanced prompting techniques with various LLMs in the [Methodology](./methodology.md) section.
+Explore the detailed steps we took, from querying the ArCo Knowledge Graph to enriching it using several prompting techniques with various LLMs in the [Methodology](./methodology.md) section.

 ## Conclusions